metractive/youtube-searcher-node/README.md

 node index.js
 ```

-It will ask what you would like to search on YouTube and result the last 5 results.
+It will ask what you would like to search on YouTube and result the last 5 results.<br />
+Choose one of the results writing the number in console and the choosen link will open.